shahbuland/ConvVAE/README.md

 - Reusability
 	- Model ctor should take layers wanted and size requirements
-	- Same model should be usably for any VAE needs
+	- Same model should be reusable for any VAE needs